azpeteryang/azpeteryang.github.io/_pages/cv.md

 Projects
 ======

-* Research on the Internet of Nano-things
+* Research on the Plasmonic Nano Antenna
-  * Conducted Research on Plasmonic Nano Antennas for Wireless Network of Nano sensors
+  * Conducted Research on Plasmonic Nano Antenna for Wireless Network of Nano sensors
   * Compared the effect of using Plasmonic Nano Antennas and using classical antenna(Perfect Electrical Conductor behavior)
   * Did Simulation of the length of the Nano Antenna with respect to the frequency in Terahertz band